SpektraSystems/CloudLabs-Catalog-Release-Notes/Release-Notes/CloudLabs-Catalog-Release-Notes.md

  * The catalogue has been updated in alignment with the new FY 2026 guidelines.
 Lab descriptions and intended audience details have been revamped for clarity and consistency.

- * These changes have also been reflected in the ERM portal.

  * Solution Play Title Updates:

     - **Previous Title**: Migrate and Secure Windows Server SQL and Linux Estate,